 Purchase protection for parts and accessories: Most purchases are covered by the eBay Money Back Guarantee - opens in new window or tab.

 Buying parts and accessories

 If you’re buying a part or accessory, check the product specifications and read the seller’s description carefully to make sure the item is compatible with your vehicle.

-To find compatible parts, go to eBay Motors - opens in new window or tab, select your vehicle's year, make, and model, enter keywords such as product or brand name, then select Search Parts & Accessories.
+- Select your vehicle’s year, make, and model, or enter keywords such as product or brand name.

 Follow these steps to add a vehicle:

 - From the Motors page, select Find parts for my vehicle- opens in new window or tab under “My Garage.”

 - Choose your vehicle type and select your vehicle’s year, make, and model from the drop-down menus.

 - You can add optional details and a photo.
 You can also choose whether the information is public.

 - Next time you want to find parts, select Find parts for my vehicle - opens in new window or tab on the Motors page.